Beyond Single-Granularity Prompts: A Multi-Scale Chain-of-Thought Prompt Learning for Graph: Experiments

 \subsection{Experinmental Setting}

 \para{Datasets.} We evaluate the performance of MSGCOT using several datasets from different domains, including citation networks, e-commerce, protein structures, and molecular graphs.
 For the node classification task, we used three citation network datasets, Cora~\cite{cora}, Citeseer, Pubmed~\cite{citeseerpub}, and the e-commerce co-purchase network Photo~\cite{photo}.
-For graph classification, we used a protein structure dataset PROTEINS~\cite{protein}, a molecular graph dataset MUTAG, BZR, and COX2~\cite{mutagcoxbzr}, which represent, respectively, nitro-aromatic compounds, ligands related to benzodiazepine receptors, and molecular structures related to cyclo-oxidase-2 inhibitors.
+For graph classification, we used a protein structure dataset PROTEINS~\cite{protein}, a molecular graph dataset MUTAG, BZR, and COX2~\cite{mutagcoxbzr}.

 \para{Baselines.} We compare MSGCOT with current state-of-the-art methods.
 These baselines fall into three categories:(1) Supervised learning.
 We use a supervised approach on GCN~\cite{gcn}, GAT~\cite{gat} to train on downstream labels.
 (2) Pre-training + fine-tuning.
 LP~\cite{linkpred}, GraphCL~\cite{graphcl}, and DGI/InfoGraph~\cite{dgi,infograph} employ a pre-training and fine-tuning strategy, where the model is pre-trained on unlabeled data and then fine-tuned on downstream tasks.
 (3) Pre-training + Prompt: We uniformly use the link prediction task to pre-train the GNNs, and use graph prompt methods for prompting, including single-step prompt methods All-in-One~\cite{allinone}, GPF, GPF+~\cite{GPF}, SUPT~\cite{SUPT}, GraphPrompt~\cite{graphprompt}, EdgePrompt, EdgePrompt+~\cite{edgeprompt}, DAGPrompT~\cite{dagprompt}, and multi-step prompt method GCOT~\cite{gcot}.